Divorce financial settlement guide

 If you want to know whether your financial arrangement is fair, we have our Assisted Services, which you can explore here.

-If you would like support reaching financial agreement in divorce, we offer guided negotiation support, with over 90% of our customers reaching an agreement without needing to go through expensive and drawn-out court proceedings.
+If you would like support a reaching financial agreement in divorce, we offer guided negotiation support, with over 90% of our customers reaching an agreement without needing to go through expensive and drawn-out court proceedings.
 To find out if our negotiation services are the right option for you and your situation, use our diagnostic tool, or book a free 15-minute consultation at a time that suits.
 This can be an individual call or a joint call.

 Financial settlements can go two ways